monimiller/personal-site/src/posts/dbt-nested/dbt-Testing.md

 ---
 title: Built In dbt Tests for the Problematic Data Engineer
+description: Sharing some of the helpful built-in dbt generic tests I have implemented in my workflows.
-date: '2022-02-15'
+date: 2022-02-15
 tags: ['dbt', 'data', 'testing']
 draft: false
-summary: Sharing some of the helpful built-in dbt generic tests I have implemented in my workflows.
 images: []
 ---